Manager of the Lewinsohn Laboratories

 Nick graduated from Yale College in 2001.
 He received a MS in Bioengineering at University of Washington and completed a joint MD/PhD (2012/2010) at University of Kansas before completing residency in Internal Medicine at OHSU.
 He is currently a Fellow in Infectious Disease at OHSU and joined the Lewinsohn lab in 2016.
 He is working on Mtb diagnostics and characteristics of MAIT subpopulations using RNA analysis.

-I am computational biologist focused on solving problems related to immunology and infectious diseases.
-My prior training was in Biology and Chemistry (BS 2006) and Biochemistry and Molecular Biology (MS 2008).
-In order to gain more hands-on experience, I spent four years as a group member in Dr. Louis Picker's Lab, where I focused on immunological studies relating to HIV Vaccines.
-Our work culminated in a critical examination of vaccine-mediated correlates of protection in Rhesus Macaques (Nature Medicine 2012).
-In 2012, I was accepted as a PhD fellow in the Division of Bioinformatics and Computational Biology, Department of Medical Informatics and Clinical Epidemiology.
+Eisa is a computational biologist focused on solving problems related to immunology and infectious diseases.
+His prior training was in Biology and Chemistry (BS 2006) and Biochemistry and Molecular Biology (MS 2008).
+In order to gain more hands-on experience, he spent four years as a group member in Dr. Louis Picker's Lab, where he focused on immunological studies relating to HIV vaccines.
+Their work culminated in a critical examination of vaccine-mediated correlates of protection in Rhesus Macaques (Nature Medicine 2012).
+In 2012, he was accepted as a PhD fellow in the Division of Bioinformatics and Computational Biology, Department of Medical Informatics and Clinical Epidemiology.

-As a PhD candidate, I am working under the guidance and mentorship of Drs.
-David M. Lewinsohn, Marielle C. Gold and Shannon K. McWeeney.
-I am contributing to a recently funded project by the Bill and Melinda Gates Foundation (PI: Dr. David Lewinsohn) to study a population of tuberculosis (TB)-recognizing T-cells known as mucosal associated invariant T (MAIT) cells.
-A key idea of the proposal is that MAIT cells may be harnessed as unconventional TB vaccine targets.
-Currently, I am focusing on novel strategies for computational immune phenotyping using CyTOF.
+As a PhD candidate, Eisa is working under the guidance and mentorship of Drs.
+David Lewinsohn and Shannon McWeeney.
+He is contributing to a Bill and Melinda Gates Foundation project (PI: Dr. David Lewinsohn) called "Targeting MAIT cells for TB Vaccines".
+Currently, he is developing on novel strategies for computational immune phenotyping using CyTOF.